Acyclic Conjunctive Regular Path Queries are no Harder than Corresponding Conjunctive Queries: Introduction

 \section{Introduction}

+Graph databases have become increasingly popular in recent years, with applications in various domains such as knowledge graphs, social networks, and the semantic web.
+These graph databases are often queried differently from traditional relational databases, using graph query languages such as SPARQL~\cite{SPARQL:2013} and Cypher~\cite{Cypher:SIGMOD:2018}.
+Recursion is at the heart of graph query languages, and it is often expressed using regular expressions over edge labels, leading to the notion of Regular Path Queries (RPQs) and their conjunctive extensions, Conjunctive Regular Path Queries (CRPQs).
+CRPQs are part of SPARQL, the W3C standard for querying RDF data, including commonly used knowledge bases such as DBpedia and Wikidata~\cite{FigueiraGKMNT20,MartensT19b}.
+Recent analytical studies of SPARQL query logs indicate that the use of RPQs and CRPQs is on the rise~\cite{10.14778/3149193.3149196}.
+For example, RPQs currently make up 38\% of unique queries to Wikidata~\cite{10.1145/3308558.3313472,10.1007/978-3-030-00668-6_23}.

-We study acyclic Conjunctive Regular Path Queries (\crpqs) in the data complexity setting, i.e., where the query is {\em fixed}.
+In this paper, we study acyclic \crpqs in the data complexity setting, i.e., where the query is {\em fixed}.
 We provide an {\em output-sensitive} algorithm for evaluating acyclic \crpqs, i.e., an algorithm whose complexity depends on both the input size and output size.
 We show that our algorithm improves upon prior algorithms for acyclic \crpqs~\cite{crpq-icdt26,rpq-pods25}.
 We also show that our complexity matches the best known output-sensitive complexity for the corresponding acyclic conjunctive queries~\cite{xiao-os-yannakakis}.
-Hence, it is not possible to improve upon our complexity for acyclic \crpqs {\em without} a new breakthrough on output-sensitive evaluation of acyclic conjunctive queries.
+Hence, it is not possible to improve upon our complexity for acyclic \crpqs~ {\em without} a new breakthrough on output-sensitive evaluation of acyclic conjunctive queries.

 Given an alphabet $\Sigma$, an \emph{edge-labeled graph} $G = (V, E, \Sigma)$ is a directed graph with a vertex set $V$ and an edge set $E$ where each edge is labeled with a symbol from $\Sigma$.
 The size of $G$ is $|V| + |E|$ and we denote it by $N$ throughout the paper.
 Given an edge-labeled graph $G=(V, E, \Sigma)$, a \emph{regular path query (\rpq)} is a regular expression over $\Sigma$.
 We denote a regular expression as $\regpath{R}$.
 The output of an RPQ $\regpath{R}$ on $G$ is the set of all pairs of vertices $(v, u) \in V \times V$ where $G$ contains a path from $v$ to $u$ whose label (i.e., the concatenation of the labels of its edges) belongs to the language defined by $\regpath{R}$.
 Recent work~\cite{rpq-pods25} introduced an \emph{output-sensitive} algorithm for evaluating RPQs, meaning that its complexity depends not just on the size $N$ of the input graph but also on the output size $\out$.
 Its complexity is $O(N + N \cdot \out^{1/2})$.\footnote{The complexity was stated in~\cite{rpq-pods25} as $O(N + N^{3/2} + \out\cdot N^{1/2})$.
 However, upon examining the analysis from~\cite{rpq-pods25}, it turns out that the complexity can be expressed as $O(N + N \cdot\Delta + N \cdot \out / \Delta)$ for any $\Delta > 0$.
 To minimize this expression, we set $\Delta = \out^{1/2}$, yielding the stated complexity.}